 Financial aid is money provided to help bridge the gap between your own resources and the amount needed to pay for the cost of attending college.
 The primary responsibility for meeting the cost of a college education rests with the student and family to the extent they are able to pay.
-A formula established by the U.S. Congress takes into accounts your family income and assets to determine this ability.
+A formula established by the U.S. Congress takes into account your family income and assets to determine this ability.
 Grants, loans, scholarships, college work-study are just some of the types of aid offered by Southwestern.

 Everyone!
 The only way to determine your eligibility to receive financial aid funds is to apply for it.
 File your FAFSA as soon as possible on or after October 1 to receive priority processing.

-For specific eligibility requirements, you may view the Federal Student Guide at studentaid.gov or obtain a copy from the SWCC financial aid office.
+For specific eligibility requirements, you may view the Federal Student Guide at studentaid.gov or obtain a copy from the SWCC Financial Aid Office.
 In general, to be eligible for financial aid, a student must:

 - Be a U.S. citizen, or eligible non-citizen.

 - Have a high school diploma, HSED/GED, or its recognized equivalent.

 - Be enrolled in a diploma or degree program.

 - Be making Satisfactory Academic Progress (SAP).